 Eat a healthy, balanced diet

-Aim for 5 fruits and vegetables a day, and try to include whole grains, quinoa, brown rice or sprouted grains in your regular diet.
+Aim for 5 servings of fruits and vegetables a day.
+Also try to include whole grains, quinoa, brown rice or sprouted grains in your diet to help keep things moving.

 Get your heart rate going because when you move, your bowels do too.
 You can do aerobic activities such as walking and housework or simply stretch out with yoga.